lehner-lab/abetadms/README.md

 * ## Epistasis analysis

-Pipeline stage 9 ('abetadms_epistasis_analysis') performs epistasis calculations.
+Pipeline stage 10 ('abetadms_epistasis_analysis') performs epistasis calculations.
 This stage is computationally intensive (~30minutes on 10 cores) and is therefore not run by default. **Note:** 'Required Data' (see above) already includes precomputed results of the epistasis analysis.
 However, to force re-execution of this stage set 'rerun_epistasis = T'.
 Additionally, the correct path to your local copy of the [DMS2structure](https://github.com/lehner-lab/DMS2structure) repository must be specified with 'DMS2structure_path = MY_LOCAL_PATH'.

 * ## Structure analyses

-Pipeline stage 10 ('abetadms_secondary_structure_predictions') performs secondary structure predictions.
-Secondary structure predictions are computationally intensive and are therefore not re-run by default. **Note:** 'Required Data' (see above) already includes precomputed results of the structure analyses.
+Pipeline stages 11 and 12 ('abetadms_secondary_structure_predictions', 'abetadms_AB42_structure_propensities') perform secondary structure predictions and structure propensity calculations for PDB-structure derived contact matrices respectively.
+Secondary structure predictions and propensity calculations are computationally intensive and are therefore not re-run by default. **Note:** 'Required Data' (see above) already includes precomputed results of the structure analyses.
 To force re-execution set 'rerun_structure = T'.
 Additionally, the correct path to your local copy of the [DMS2structure](https://github.com/lehner-lab/DMS2structure) repository must be specified with 'DMS2structure_path = MY_LOCAL_PATH'.

 # Pipeline